CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 EoF
 ```

-Use the publically available AMI to launch an ondemand c6a.(anysize) ec2 instance

-using a gp3 volume with hyperthreading disabled
+Use the publically available AMI to launch an ondemand c6a.(anysize) ec2 instance using a gp3 volume with hyperthreading disabled.

-Note, we will be using a json file that has been preconfigured to specify the ImageId

-Obtain the code using git

-`git clone -b main https://github.com/CMASCenter/pcluster-cmaq`

-`cd pcluster-cmaq/json`

-Note, you will need to obtain a security group id from your IT administrator that allows ssh login access.
-If this is enabled by default, then you can remove the --security-group-ids launch-wizard-with-tcp-access

-Example command: note launch-wizard-with-tcp-access needs to be replaced by your security group ID, and your-pem key needs to be replaced by the name of your-pem.pem key.

-`aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --dry-run --region us-east-1 --cli-input-json file://runinstances-config.json`

-Specify the number of cores
+Specify the number of cores and set the number of threads per core to 1 to disable hyperthreading.

 Use the command line option to specify the number of cores to match the selected ec2 instance type, and to disable hyperthreading: